Skip to content

 Module: List — operations on the built-in List<Value> type.

-Some operations (contains, index, sort) require concrete element types and have overloads for List<Integer> and List<String>.
+Some operations (contains, index, sort) require concrete element types and have overloads for List<Integer>, List<String>, List<Float>, and List<Decimal>.
+Typed first/last overloads are also available for Float and Decimal lists.

 Query